Waste service status.

 If the above guidelines are not followed, the rubbish chute will be closed.

-As a service the board has purchased a small stash of shaft keys.
-If you are an owner and did not get a key when moving in, then write us an email and we will deliver one to you.
-Should you have lost your key a new one can be purchased online: https://hw-homeware.dk/produkt/skaktnogle-metal/
+If you are an owner and did not get a key when moving in or should you have lost your key a new one can be purchased online: https://www.carl-ras.dk/skaktnoegle/

 The board ensures that the rubbish chutes are cleaned regularly.